French-Speaking Countries in the World

 Several nations use this language today because of French colonization from the 16th century onward.

-French-speaking countries are those where French is an official or widely spoken language.
-These nations are spread across five continents.
-Still, the significant presence is mainly in Africa, Europe, and North America.
+French-speaking countries are those where French is an official language or widely spoken.
+These nations are spread across five continents, but their significant presence is mainly in Africa, Europe, and North America.

 French language speaking countries